New requirements for landlords

 Most businesses in Scotland are metered for water and sewerage charges.
 Property and roads drainage charges are calculated based on the rateable value of your property.
 You pay these charges to a Licensed Provider or retailer.

-Non-domestic water and sewerage charges are not included in your business rates bill.
+Non-domestic water and sewerage charges are not included in your non-domestic rates bill.

 You'll have to pay for any water, sewerage and drainage services your business uses if you are connected to the public network.
 Since 1 April 2017, vacant properties pay these charges where they are connected to services.